AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/lifecycle-for-edge-network/behavior-reference.md

 # Lifecycle for Edge Network behavior reference

 The Lifecycle for Edge Network extension introduces a new way of collecting Lifecycle data and tracking sessions.
 Unlike the previous Lifecycle extension, which used a configurable timeout window for session tracking, this extension emits Application Launch and Close events, treating each pair as an independent session.
+As a result of not relying on a session timeout window to identify new sessions, the potential Lifecycle states are simplified.

 ## General behavior